 Being involved in a lawsuit is not something most people have gone through.
 So, after suffering a personal injury, many people are unaware of what to do.
-You may ask yourself questions like “what is the process of a personal injury claim?” or “how do I file a personal injury lawsuit?”
+Generally speaking, you may ask yourself questions like “what is the process of a personal injury claim?” or “how do I file a personal injury lawsuit?”
 It can be a complicated process, especially if you’ve never filed a personal injury claim before.

 The following steps outline the process of a personal injury lawsuit, from treating your injury to the final judgment or settlement.
 Most important, make sure you talk to an experienced North Carolina personal injury lawyer at our law firm as soon as possible.
 We can help you every step of the way.
 Contact us and schedule a free consultation to learn more about your legal rights.